ElseVR, a Mixed Reality channel, is a disruptive idea in narrative nonfiction and journalism.

 The next best, and the cheapest, alternative to a VR headset is a Google Cardboard viewer.
 This lets you convert your phone into a VR headset quickly and inexpensively.
 Cardboard lets you ‘look around’ in 360° and hear binaural sound as well.
 A large number of highly-customizable Cardboard or Cardboard-compatible viewers are available today.

-Order the Cardboard viewer most suitable for you from a local retailer, assemble it yourself and you are ready to plug in.
+Order the Cardboard viewer most suitable for you from a local retailer, assemble it yourself and you are ready to plug in to get a perfect virtual reality experience.
 Download the ElseVR app on your Android phone to access our content in 4K or HD and choose the ‘Watch using VR headset’ option on being prompted.
 Each ElseVR film can also be played manually from our website.

 If you don’t have a VR headset, you can view ElseVR content in 360° video format.
 This is not as immersive as true VR but it gives you a window into the Virtual Reality experience by using the accelerometer and gyroscope in your phone.